 Distance Education

-Irvine Valley College uses the Blackboard management system to organize and implement Distance Education.
+The Blackboard management system is used to organize and implement Distance Education.
 Each student is added to a Blackboard course and assigned an instructor when he or she registers.
 Students must then attend an initial orientation session.
 In addition to Blackboard, some classes use MyMathLab and CourseCompass.
 Students must purchase a class code from the IVC bookstore to access the coursework in these classes.
-Many students at IVC take a combination of Distance Education classes and traditional, on-campus classes as they work toward their degrees.
+Many students take a combination of Distance Education classes and traditional, on-campus classes as they work toward their degrees.
+These students share library and student support privileges to the same extent as any other student.
+Technological help is available through the Technology Services Help Desk.

 Veteran’s Assistance